What is the Platform Product Registry

 - Provide an estimate for your project’s projected monthly budget

 In general, only product owners who are permanent government employees can submit provisioning requests through the Platform Product Registry.

 If the product owner for your new application hasn’t worked in the B.C.
 Government Public Cloud before, they must schedule an onboarding meeting with the platform director.
 This must be completed before a product provisioning request can be submitted.
 Review our Memorandum of Understanding prior to the meeting.

 Once a product is provisioned, your team’s product owner and technical leads listed in the provisioning request form will have:

 - Administrative access to the workspaces in AWS

 - Edit access to the product records in the registry

 When to use it

-Once your request is reviewed and approved, we’ll provision your product set in OpenShift.
-Your product set is your dedicated space in OpenShift to build your application.
-The review and approval process is usually completed within 24 hours, during regular business hours.
-The review process may take longer if your team hasn’t completed the onboarding process or has not met all the requirements to use the platform.
+Normally, the review and approval process takes about 24 hours during regular business hours.
+However, it may take longer if your team hasn’t completed the onboarding process or has not met all the requirements to use the platform.

 Where to get support